governify/governify-web/content/quickstart/auditing-agile-2.0.md

 ___
 ### Quick tour
-The main interaface is accesible from ui.bluejay.*[YourDomain]* The default credentials for this interface is user: governify-admin - password: governify-project
+The main interaface is accesible from ui.bluejay.*[YourDomain]* The default credentials for this interface are:
+ * User: governify-admin
+ * Password: governify-project

-<Info>This credentials can be changed in the docker-compose.yaml file.</Info>
+<Info>This credentials can be changed in the .env file.</Info>

 In this interface you should be able to see a list of all the teams you have in your configuration.
 By default, it comes with a predefined example project.